airtoall/papr-firmware/Product/README.md

 Once firmware is installed, it will immediately start running.
 To make it run properly, you may need to disconnect the 6-pin programming connector.

+### Making a "release" build

+We strongly recommend that you observe the following process for any firmware build that will be distributed outside the firmware development team.

+1. make sure all the associated source files, documentation, etc are committed to the master branch of the Product directory.
+1. on your development machine, do "git checkout" of the master branch, at the corresponding SHA (e.g. git checkout 40ce332)
+1. in the IDE, open the Product solution
+1. edit MiscConstants.cpp, and change "xxxx" to the SHA (e.g. 40ce332).
+This string will print on the serial port when the firmware starts up.
+1. do a clean, then do a build
+1. copy the file Product/Release/Product.ino.hex to the Product/binaries folder
+1. rename that file to Product.yyyymmdd.SHA.ino.hex (e.g. Product.20220517.40ce332.hex) where yyyymmdd is today's date
+1. throw away the changes to MiscConstants.cpp, (by doing "git restore Product/MiscConstants.cpp" or equivalent)
+1. commit the new file Product/binaries/Product.yyyymmdd.SHA.ino.hex

 ### Using the serial port

 The serial port pins PD0 and PD1 are exposed via the PCB's serial header.
 To access the serial port from your computer: